Pytest fixtures

 Scope management

-• function: Default scope, the fixture is executed once per test
+• function: The default scope.
+The fixture is created once per test function.

-• class: The fixture runs once per test class.
+• class: The fixture is created once per test class.

 import pytest